import math

 sorted_equiv_subtrees = sorted(distance_to_center.items(), key=lambda x: x[1], reverse=True)

-for cluster, _ in sorted_equiv_subtrees:
+for cluster_name, _ in sorted_equiv_subtrees:

 # Early exit: stop checking once we find a matching cluster